gandharkulkarni/ntlang/README.md

 ## Bitwise Operations and Base Conversions
 The interpreter supports various bitwise operations and base conversions as defined in the EBNF grammar provided.

+## Built With
+- C - Programming language used
+- Makefile - Used to build the program

+## Authors
+- Gandhar Kulkarni

+## Acknowledgments
+- Professor Gregory Benson for guidance and support